shippudden/Calorie-Counter/README.md

 The Fitness Calorie Counter is a practical tool for fitness enthusiasts and anyone looking to monitor their physical activity.
 By simplifying the process of tracking calories burned, the application encourages users to maintain an active lifestyle while providing a visually appealing and intuitive experience.

 Project Demo
-You can check out a live demo of this project here https://codepen.io/grealish/pen/rNXLBbr.
+You can check out a live demo of this project [here](https://shippudden.github.io/Calorie-Counter/).